 Donald Warner added that the administration was “looking to put together a better process.”

-Milrod has recently been working on a list of equipment needs for all co-curricular activities that shows the frequency at which equipment should be purchased.
+Milrod has recently been working on a for all co-curricular activities that shows the frequency at which equipment should be purchased.

 “Organizations that want fees waived need to show the board how they will offset district costs, and that will get us through this year,” Milrod said.